docusign/code-examples-python/README.md

 This example demonstrates how to grant Office access to a Form Group.
-1. **Assign a form to a form group** [Source.](./app/rooms/examples/eg009_assign_form_to_form_group/controller.py) This example demonstrates how to assign form to a form group.
+1. **Assign a form to a form group** [Source.](./app/rooms/examples/eg009_assign_form_to_form_group/controller.py) This example demonstrates how to assign a form to a form group.
 ## Click API

 1. **Create a clickwrap.**